kenyonke/Representation_Learning_on_Networks_Collection/README.md

 paper: https://arxiv.org/abs/1709.05584
 code: https://github.com/williamleif/GraphSAGE

-In my opinnion, it is a flexible GCN algorithm.
+In my opinion, it is a flexible GCN algorithm.
 Because it can train a node at a time but GCN have to train the whole graph because of the Graph Laplacian.
 Also, GrpahSage works well when the dataset is very large.

 # Graph Data